 How wind power works

-Wind turbines use blades shaped like aircraft wings which are mounted on a shaft.
+Wind turbines use blades shaped like aircraft wings, mounted on a central shaft.
 The force of the wind turns the blades, converting the energy of the wind into mechanical energy of the rotating shaft.
 This shaft is then used to turn a generator to produce electricity, or to operate a mechanical pump or grinding mill.
 Most modern wind turbines are used for electricity generation.

 The amount of energy available in the wind is proportional to the cube of the wind speed — so when the wind speed doubles, the energy available increases eightfold.
 To operate effectively a wind turbine must be therefore be situated in an area with high average wind speeds and minimal turbulence.
 The speed of the wind increases with the height above the ground, so turbines are mounted on tall towers.
 Wind speeds can vary significantly with location, even between sites a few kilometres apart, so a potential site for a large wind scheme is monitored for up to a year to find if the wind speeds are high enough.
 Concerns over affects on radar, wildlife and aesthetics sometimes limit the number of potential onshore turbine locations, which has led to the construction of offshore wind farms.
 The wind is often stronger and less variable over the sea, so a growing number of wind farms have been built offshore, but the increased difficulty of construction and maintenance means an offshore wind farm costs more to build and operate than an onshore one.